terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 - [ ] Harald is conflicted to go back, and hopes he does not meet people that dislike him in Hendenburgh.
 - [ ] They find traces of a camp south of the village, just outside.
 - [ ] Black Cat comes back to life.
 It is a Crone spy
+- [ ] Razzie: Single Gem: You inherited a Single Gem (500gp, cold and brittle) from a long-dead relative.
+It arrived with a warning: squander your newfound riches, and a debt long thought forgotten would be called.
+- [ ] Indigo: You were a peddler of fake prophesies, but when one turned out to be true, it drew unwanted attention.
+Roll on the **Omens** table, but keep the result to yourself.
+- [ ] Varg & Gunther: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
+With each passing month, the stone grows heavier by one slot.
+Until your debt is lifted, you cannot truly die.
+- [ ] Indigo: You owe a great debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection as well as your obligation.
+- [ ] Fairy Queen's bargains
+- [ ] **Tarot cards first session of a month, or when returning to a location previously visited.**
+- [ ] Middle waters demise

 %% kanban:settings
 ```